 Penalties and Interest

 If you do not pay the total amount of taxes you owe, the law charges interest on any unpaid tax.
 Interest is computed at the applicable rate from the original due date to the date of payment, whether or not you have been granted an extension.
 For most taxpayers the original due date is April 15th.

-If you do not file by the original due date, a late filing penalty of 5% of the unpaid tax is added for each month your tax return is late.
+If you do not file by the original due date, a late filing penalty of 5% of the net tax due is added for each month your tax return is late.
 This penalty cannot exceed 25% of your tax.

 The penalty for late payment is 10% of the tax shown due and not paid by the original due date.
 However, if you have an extension and pay at least 90% of your tax by the original due date, the late payment penalty will not apply if you pay the remaining balance due, including interest, with the return by the extended due date.

-Interest on the underpayment of estimated income tax is computed on Form D-422.
+Interest on the underpayment of estimated income tax is computed on Form D-422, Underpayment of Estimated Income Tax by Individuals.
 If your income tax liability after credits and North Carolina tax withheld is $1,000.00 or more, you were required to pay estimated tax.
-You will not owe interest if you are a farmer or fisherman and pay the tax due by March 1 following the end of the tax year.
+If you are a farmer or a fisherman, file your 2016 North Carolina income tax return and pay the tax due by March 1, 2017, and you do not owe interest: Enter the letter F in the exception box next to line 26e of Form D-400.

 If the IRS changes your federal return, you must amend your State return within 6 months after the date the federal report is received.
 If you fail to report the federal change, you must pay a 5% penalty for each month the federal change is not reported to the Revenue Department.
 The penalty cannot exceed 25% of your additional tax.